Table of Content

 Those of you who may have tried out the beta version, which was made available on the Android beta programme back in March, each iteration since was rolled out to fix bug issues and change major features like the new gesture navigation.

 We (Pixel users so far), can all wave goodbye to Android Pie and say ‘hello’ to Android 10.

-Personally from using the Android 10 beta, I think it took some time getting to know the gestures but overall seems to be more fluid and quicker to flip from one app to another.
+Personally, from using the Android 10 beta, I think it took some time to get to know the gestures but overall seems to be more fluid and quicker to flip from one app to another.

 Having no home button for me was the most noticeable missing feature at first but like anything new you adapt to the changes and start to appreciate why Google chose to change the gesture system.